cea-hpc/modules/doc/source/modulefile.rst

 If the *.version* file exists, it is opened and interpreted as Tcl code and takes precedence over a *.modulerc* file in the same directory.
-If the Tcl variable **ModulesVersion** is set by the *.version* file, **modulecmd.tcl** will use the name as if it specifies a *modulefile* in the directory.
-This will become the default *modulefile* in this case.
+If the Tcl variable **ModulesVersion** is set by the *.version* file, **modulecmd.tcl** will use the name as if it specifies a *modulefile* in this directory.
+This will become the default *modulefile* in this case. **ModulesVersion** cannot refer to a *modulefile* located in a different directory.

 If **ModulesVersion** is a directory, the search begins anew down that directory.
 If the name does not match any files located in the current